andresima0/banco.java/README.md

 # banco.java

+OOP program, using Java as the language and NetBeans as the platform

+An example of performing some simple banking operations such as withdrawals, deposits, and transfers.
+Each account has an associated client and a balance that can be manipulated by the performed operations.

+The `Account` class presented in the code is a simplified representation of a bank account.
+The class has the attributes `client` and `balance`, and methods to display the balance, perform withdrawals, deposits, and transfers between accounts:

+- The `displayBalance()` method prints the client's name and the current balance of the account.
+- The `withdraw(double amount)` method subtracts the specified amount from the account's balance.
+- The `deposit(double amount)` method adds the specified amount to the account's balance.
+- The `transfer(Account destination, double amount)` method performs a transfer of a specified amount from the current account to another account specified as the destination.
+This method utilizes the `withdraw()` and `deposit()` methods to adjust the balances of the accounts involved in the transfer.

+##

 ### Portuguese version

 Um exemplo de realização de algumas operações bancárias simples, como saques, depósitos e transferências.
 Cada conta possui um cliente associado e um saldo, que pode ser manipulado pelas operações realizadas.